Since 1878 the Shire Horse Society has been working to protect the breed, that was then known as the Old English Breed of Cart Horse.

 The Society is also keen to promote awareness of the Shire’s history and future.
 It does so by organising The Shire Horse Society National Show every March.
 The Show is the largest gathering of Shire Horses in the country and possibly the world, further details of the National Show can be found on this web site.

-The Shire Horse Society is now located in new purpose built premises based at Shire Farm, part of the Rockingham Castle Estate and Park in Market Harborough, Leicestershire.
+The Shire Horse Society is now located in new purpose built premises based at The Old Dairy in the grounds of Rockingham Castle near Market Harborough, Leicestershire.

 Following termination of a historic administration contract and a thorough review of the options available to the Society it took the decision to run its own administration in 2013.
 A home was then established for the Society, the move to Rockingham Castle allows greater promotion of the breed to a much larger audience and engage the membership more actively.